Daniel-Liu-c0deb0t/Blog/_posts/2019-08-22-birth-of-a-new-sub-sub-field.md

 So far, creating truly robust defenses by using information exclusive to 3D point clouds, like point density, is still an open problem.
 In the beginning, we would think that 3D space is somehow more easily defensible than 2D space, but my later work showed that this is not true.
 3D space and 2D space have different strengths and vulnerabilities, and there are attacks and defenses that are exclusive to one domain but not the other.
 As with many work on defenses in 2D, creating defenses that are robust in 3D space is not an easy task---it is quite easy to attack the assumptions that are made in certain defense techniques.
 From my short journey through adversarial machine learning, I envision the truly robust defense methods to be mathematically provable and domain-agnostic, so they do not need to make use of domain-specific properties (like the distribution of points) that may be easily circumvented.

 I did not expect that many ideas would be proposed in parallel.
 When I worked on my papers, I scoured arXiv for any possible related papers, so I can ensure that my work was truly novel.
-In my latest [paper](https://arxiv.org/abs/1908.06062), I tried my best to come up with a large quantity of out-of-the-box ideas and make use of triangulation and tree algorithms to be unique.
-Finally, even I am surprised by the number of ideas proposed in just two of my papers!